 Montgomery Spruce Information

-Colorado blue spruce can shoot up to 100 feet (30 m.) in the wild, and that’s way too tall for small gardens.
-But you can get the same effect in miniature with Montgomery spruce trees.
+Colorado blue spruce can shoot up to 100 feet (30.5 m.) in the wild, and that’s way too tall for small gardens.
+However, you can get the same effect in a miniature size with Montgomery spruce trees.
 According to Montgomery spruce information, these dwarf cultivars have the same blue-hued needles as the taller varieties.
-But the cultivar only grows to 3 feet (.9 m.) tall and wide over its first eight years.
-It can rise as tall as 8 feet (2.4 m.) over its lifetime if you never prune it.
+Yet, the cultivar only grows to 3 feet (1 m.) tall and wide over its first eight years.
+It can rise as tall as 8 feet (2 m.) over its lifetime if you never prune it.

 How to Grow Montgomery Spruce

 If you are wondering how to grow Montgomery spruce, this cultivar only thrives in cooler regions.
-Don’t hesitate to plant Montgomery spruce trees if you live in U.S. Department of Agriculture plant hardiness zones 3 through 7.
+Don’t hesitate to plant Montgomery spruce trees if you live in USDA plant hardiness zones 3 through 7.

 You’ll need to site your Montgomery spruce in a location that gets full sun.
 The trees also require well-draining, acidic soil.
 This tree will not grow in shade or in wet soil.